fredrik-pettersson/Capstone-Project-Final-Report/README.md

 # Capstone-Project-Final-Report
 Capstone Project Final Report and Exploratory Data Analys for UC Berkeley Professional Certificate of ML and AI course, August 2023 to March 2024

 ## What are the key characteristics of tennis players who win, especially in very close matches that last for five sets?
-How accurately can professional tennis match outcomes be predicted using match statistics?
+## How accurately can professional tennis match outcomes be predicted using match statistics?
 Fredrik Pettersson

 # Executive Summary
-Match statistics from 30,000 professional single men's ATP tennis matches played between 2010 and 2022 were analyzed to understand what the key predictors of winning players are, particularly during close five set matches.
+Match statistics from about 30,000 professional single men's ATP tennis matches played between 2010 and 2022 were analyzed to understand what the key predictors of winning players are, particularly during close five set matches.

 It was found that the strongest predictors which differentiate winners from losers include 1) Number of breakpoints lost while serving as a percentage of total serve points (on average 2.8% vs 3.7% for winners and losers, respectively), and 2) Number of first serves that resulted in a winning point as a percentage of total serve points (on average 46% vs 43% for winners and losers, respectively), based on a total of 1105 five-set matches played between 2010 and 2022.